cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 Again, the resulting limit tree will contain the result.
 You can also save the chains using the option `--saveChain` which will then also be included in the output file.

 Exclusion regions can be made from the posterior once an ordering principle is defined to decide how to grow the contour (there's infinite possible regions that contain 68% of the posterior pdf...)
-Below is a simple example script which can be used to plot the posterior distribution from these chains and calculate the *smallest* such region,
+Below is a simple example script which can be used to plot the posterior distribution from these chains and calculate the *smallest* such region.
+Note that in this example we are ignoring the burn-in (but you can add it by just editing `for i in range(mychain.numEntries()):` to `for i in range(200,mychain.numEntries()):` eg for a burn-in of 200.

 ```python
 import ROOT